A Brief History

 The Romans were beaten at Teutoburg Forest through a combination of trickery and the fact that Arminius and many of his fighters had been trained and equipped by the Romans.
 Some Germans had even fought the battle in Roman uniforms and armor, with Roman weapons.
 Some Roman arrogance may have also played into the hands of Arminius as well, with Varus overconfident of beating the “barbarians.”
 Varus not only paid for his miscalculations with his life, but also with his ruined reputation and disruption of his family’s place in Roman society.

-Was the Battle of Teutoburg Forest the worst Roman defeat?
+Question for students (and subscribers): Was the Battle of Teutoburg Forest the worst Roman defeat?
 If not, please tell us which defeat you believe was more thorough or more catastrophic.
-Also, please share any insights you have into this historically important battle.
+Also, please share any insights you have into this historically important battle in the comments section below this article.

 Your readership is much appreciated!